-(Pictured above is The Pollinator Garden at the Page-Walker, a community collaboration between the Town of Cary's Adopt-a-Spot Program, the Cary Woman's Club, the Cary Garden Club, and the Friends of the Page-Walker.
-It is a National Wildlife Federation Certified Wildlife Habitat.
-Stop by for a visit and look for their informative brochure!)
+The Pollinator Garden at the Page-Walker, pictured above, is a community collaboration between Cary's Adopt a Spot Program, the Cary Woman's Club, the Cary Garden Club, and Friends of the Page-Walker.
+It is a National Wildlife Federation-certified wildlife habitat.
+Stop by for a visit and look for their informative brochure!

 Cary is partnering with the National Wildlife Federation (NWF) to ask citizens, businesses, and organizations to certify their outdoor spaces as Certified Wildlife Habitats.
-By providing food, water, cover, and a place for wildlife to raise their young in a healthy habitat, you not only help wildlife, but you also qualify to become an official Certified Wildlife Habitat, joining an active community of over 400,000 wildlife gardeners across the country.
-The Town of Cary is a nationally-recognized Community Wildlife Habitat thanks to our community's efforts to work together to support birds and pollinators, like bees and butterflies, in our yards, schools, and community spaces.
+By providing food, water, cover, and a place for wildlife to raise their young in a healthy habitat, you not only help wildlife, but you also qualify to become an officially certified wildlife habitat, joining an active community of over 400,000 wildlife gardeners across the country.
+Cary is a nationally-recognized community wildlife habitat thanks to our community's efforts to work together to support birds and pollinators, like bees and butterflies, in our yards, schools, and community spaces.

 How can Cary residents support this effort?